youssefsaki/Ecom-WebApp/README.md

 ## Description

 INOXI is an e-commerce web application tailored for a Moroccan company specializing in laser technology.
 It enables the company to showcase their products, manage inventory, and facilitate online transactions seamlessly.
-Built using PHP for server-side scripting and HTML, JavaScript, and CSS for frontend development, INOXI offers a user-friendly interface and robust functionality to meet the company's specific requirements.
+Built using PHP for server-side scripting and HTML, JavaScript, and CSS(bootstrap) for frontend development, INOXI offers a user-friendly interface and robust functionality to meet the company's specific requirements.

 ## Features